Holiday Break: "The Grim Reaper" - Nate Boone Craft

 Even Boone's older sister Louise had heard the stories and confronted her brother after her drug user boyfriend had told her that Boone had been the one to sell him the drugs.

-He also told her that Boone had used a knife to cut up his arm after he attempted to reach inside of his bag.
+He also told her that Boone had used a knife to cut up his arm after he attempted to reach inside of his back.

 I talked my brother into helping us robbing.